hyosung11/Launch-School/Courses/journal.md

    * I still feel low energy and lack of motivation even though Sohee and I agreed that I can focus on studying through the summer and don't have to look for a job right now!
 Woohoo!

 17:02 Back from getting the kids and dropping Omi of for her sleep under.

+## 20220423 토요일

+15:34 So tired and unmotivated right now, but I opened up VS Code and am going to study a little bit.